iTwin/presentation/.changeset/tall-comics-compare.md

 | 10k | 232.55 s   | 2.17 s    |
 | 50k | not tested | 13.45 s   |

-- Changed `NodeParser` (`HierarchyDefinition.parseNode`):
+In addition, changed `NodeParser` (return type of `HierarchyDefinition.parseNode`):

 - It now can return a promise, so instead of just `SourceInstanceHierarchyNode` it can now also return `Promise<SourceInstanceHierarchyNode>`.
 - Additionally, it now accepts an optional `parentNode` argument of `HierarchyDefinitionParentNode` type.